-When we sing this carol we are stating that even though there is a pandemic, even though there are economic challenges, even though there is political turmoil - we are certain and confident that there is a God at work behind the scenes.
+When we sing this carol we are stating that even though we ve been through a pandemic, even though there is war in Ukraine and in the Middle East, even though there are economic challenges, and even though there is political turmoil - we are certain and confident that there is a God at work behind the scenes.

-A God who is greater than all the circumstances, a God who can outwit and outplan any crazy conspiracy theory, a God who is control and working all things to an expected end...
+A God who is greater than all theses circumstances, a God who can outwit and outplan any crazy conspiracy theory, a God who is control and working through all things, a God who can bring good out of evil - to bring about His expected end...